Whole Wild Pheasant

 Product description

-"Flicking through a country sports magazine the other day and I thought the issue daft.
-While I totally agreed that grey squirrels could be eaten and signal crayfish should be eaten, the over-arching idea was that as invasive species both, among others, should be hunted down and gobbled up.
-The absurdity of the article in context of the whole magazine was that the rest of its pages were dedicated to the purposeful, rearing, releasing and shooting of pheasants, millions of them.
+"Flicking through a country sports magazine the other day, I thought the issue daft.
+While I totally agreed that grey squirrels could be eaten and signal crayfish should be eaten, the overarching idea was that, as invasive species both (among others), they should be hunted down and gobbled up.
+The absurdity of the article, in the context of the whole magazine, was that the rest of its pages were dedicated to the purposeful rearing, releasing and shooting of pheasants, millions of them.

-I don’t shoot driven game any longer yet have plenty of opportunities to return home with a pheasant when out rough shooting, as country wide and its clear to see they are surely one of the most invasive species of all.
-What’s more, behind the pheasant soon arrived the frustratingly invasive and unstoppable advances of the rhododendron, a favoured, exotic plant that offered good cover for large bags of birds and in turn the blood lusts of the Victorian sportsman.
+I don’t shoot driven game any longer, yet have plenty of opportunities to return home with a pheasant when out rough shooting.
+Countrywide, it's clear to see they are surely one of the most invasive species of all.
+What’s more, behind the pheasant soon arrived the frustratingly invasive and unstoppable advance of the rhododendron, a favoured exotic plant that offered good cover for large bags of birds and in turn satisfied the blood lusts of the Victorian sportsman.

-It is imperative that the sinews in the legs are removed that the drumstick can be enjoyed."
+It is imperative that the sinews in the legs are removed, so the drumstick can be enjoyed."

 Ingredients